Enrique1987/Enrique1987/README.md

 - GenAI
 - T-SQL/NoSQL/ETL

-My Github is the Repository of the books that I m current reading as well as my Personal Projects.
+ In my github I'm taking notes of what I'm learning in my professional life as well as what I learn in courses and videos, these are my notes but if someone else can use them I'm glad.

 #### current philosophy:
  - Be a good person.